 Selective Obliviousness: Tamaki thinks of Haruhi as his daughter, believing his love for her to be platonic when it's actually romantic.
 In the manga, this is eventually explained to stem from a deep family complex rooted in his childhood, where his parents' romance caused his family to be broken.
 Because of this, he believes (albeit unconsciously) that if any romantic relations were to occur within his Host Club whom he proclaimed his own family, the same would happen to them.

-Not to mention the Ootori family's heavily-armed private police force that Kyoya dispatched when Honey got lost at the pool.
+The Ootori family's heavily-armed private police force that Kyoya dispatched when Honey got lost at the pool.
 It was a very large pool.

 She Cleans Up Nicely: Haruhi is dolled up and used as bait to lure Kanako and Toru back together in Chapter 2.
 Add makeup and a long, straight black wig, and nobody except the hosts were able to recognize her (though Haruhi had to convince Toru at one point that they've never met).